 6) Why don’t the consultation documents make it clear that Southern Water’s ‘recycled water’ will go to Portsmouth Water customers to drink?

-(The overview drawing shows the water going to Southern Water customers via the Otterbourne Water Treatment Works (WTW).
-The drawing on Page 15 of the consultation brochure has deliberately excluded the fact that the reservoir water will also go to the Farlington WTW and be supplied to Portsmouth Water customers across the area.
+(For example, the Summer 2022 consultation overview drawing shows the water going to Southern Water customers via the Otterbourne Water Treatment Works (WTW).
+The drawing on Page 15 of the summer 2022 consultation brochure has deliberately excluded the fact that the reservoir water will also go to the Farlington WTW and be supplied to Portsmouth Water customers across the area.
 In fact given the cost of pumping it is likely that Portsmouth Water customers will get more of the water, freeing up water in the west of their district to be sent to Southern Water customers instead.
 Is this deliberately left out so that most Portsmouth Water customers think the scheme will not affect them? )

 7) Why are Southern Water not making it clear that the water will taste different when it comes out of the tap, and asking if consumers are prepared to accept it to drink?